jeffreylubowski/online-clone-netflix/guide.md

 * Finally, we have the `<body>` tag, which defines what will be visible to the users looking at this page.

+The HTML element reference can be found [here](http://htmlreference.io).

 Now save the file and open it in the browser.
 Nothing interesting, right?

 Let's add some more tags: